beckycode/bento-grid-main/README.md

 - Working with template columns/rows and span.

 In this project I used the last solution just to practice.
 I think with template areas would be definitely better but it helped me to understand the different approaches to get the same result.
 Good experiment.

+I started with desktop-first-workflow and then I switched to mobile-first-workflow and and media queries for desktop.
+Good exercise

 ### Continued development